-Condition number Accreditation condition 7 Confirm the engagement of an adequate number of academics at CSU to support the MD research projects.
-(Standard 1.7)

-Condition number Accreditation condition 8 Implement strategies to increase the level of dedicated staffing to accommodate for the delivery of the Aboriginal health curriculum to meet current and future program needs.
+7 Confirm the engagement of an adequate number of academics at CSU to support the MD research projects.
+(Standard 1.7) 8 Implement strategies to increase the level of dedicated staffing to accommodate for the delivery of the Aboriginal health curriculum to meet current and future program needs.
 (Standard 1.8) 9 Confirm that the Program's service and research activities meet the health needs of the community.
 (Standard 2.1) 10 Demonstrate that the Program achieves comparable outcomes through comparable education experience and equivalent methods of assessment as delivered by each University.
+(Standard 2.2)

-(Standard 2.2) 18 For the Charles Sturt University student cohort, provide evidence of sufficient patient contact to achieve the program outcomes and of sufficient clinical teaching facilities to provide broad and deep clinical experiences.
-(Standards 8.3.1, 8.3.2)
+18 For the Charles Sturt University student cohort, provide evidence of sufficient patient contact to achieve the program outcomes and of sufficient clinical teaching facilities to provide broad and deep clinical experiences.
+(Standards 8.3.1 and 8.3.2) ---- --